hubertolafaille/spoiler_checker_for_youtube/README.md

 You'll need :
 * Chrome browser that you can get at https://www.google.com/intl/en/chrome/
 * Docker that you can get at https://www.docker.com/get-started/
-* Youtube data API key that you can get at https://developers.google.com/youtube/v3/getting-started
+* YouTube data API key that you can get at https://developers.google.com/youtube/v3/getting-started

 ### Installation